wouterverweirder/CakePHP-Admin-Plugin/README.md

 Another thing you might want to update is the menu.
 This is done in the AppController of the plugin `app/Plugin/Admin/Controller/AdminAppController.php` by making changes to the `$menuItems` variable in the `beforeRender()` callback.

+### Custom controller methods

+You can use your own, custom methods in admin controllers:

+1. Create a directory with the name of your controller (eg: Users) in the `app/Plugin/Admin/Console/Templates/backsite/actions` folder.
+2. Inside that directory, you create a file with the name of your action (eg: view.ctp).

 ### Additional controller methods

 You can also bake additional, custom methods into the admin controllers.